avinashgaur1998/Intern_documentation/README.md

 **NOTES:**
-* While working with RF 5V without antenna, it gave a range of about 15m in the line of sight.
+* While working with RF 5V without an antenna, it gave a range of about 15m in the line of sight.
-* Range can be increased by adding antenna to the Transmitter and Reciever.
+* Range can be increased by adding an antenna to the Transmitter and Reciever.
 * [RadioHead](http://www.airspayce.com/mikem/arduino/RadioHead/RadioHead-1.46.zip) library has to be installed before uploading the code.

 **Specification of RF_433MHz Transmitter**